Astrochemical modelling of infrared dark clouds: Discussion and extended analysis

 \subsection{Combined effects and application to the full sample}

-Here we examine the [CO], [$\rm HCO^+$] and [$\rm N_2H^+$] data for all positions P1 to P10 and search for later time (quasi-equilibrium) models, i.e., in the range from $t\sim0.2$ to 1~Myr, that have CRIRs that are closer to ``standard'' values, i.e., $\zeta\sim 10^{-17}\:{\rm s}^{-1}$, to see if they are able to explain the observed trends.
+Here we examine the [CO], [$\rm HCO^+$] and [$\rm N_2H^+$] data for all positions P1 to P10 and search for later time (quasi-equilibrium) models, that is in the range from $t\sim0.2$ to 1~Myr, that have CRIRs that are closer to `standard' values, that is $\zeta\sim 10^{-17}\:{\rm s}^{-1}$, to see if they are able to explain the observed trends.
 Figure~\ref{fig:fd_n_16K_2.2e-17} shows examples of this analysis.
 In each row the left panel shows $f_D$ versus $n_{\rm H}$, the middle panel shows [$\rm HCO^+$]/[CO] versus $n_{\rm H}$, and the right panel shows [$\rm N_2H^+$]/[CO] versus $n_{\rm H}$.
 In each panel the black points show the observed data of positions P1 to P10.
-The grey points show the measurements assuming that 90\% of the inferred [CO] is contamination from a lower density envelope (i.e., see \S\ref{S:contamination}).
-In general we show models for conditions with $A_{V}=20\:$mag, i.e., a relatively high level of extinction, which should also be applicable for higher values of $A_{V}$, and their results at times of 0.1, 0.2, 0.5, 1 and 2~Myr.
+The grey points show the measurements assuming that 90\% of the inferred [CO] is contamination from a lower density envelope (i.e. see \S\ref{S:contamination}).
+In general we show models for conditions with $A_{V}=20\:$mag, that is a relatively high level of extinction, which should also be applicable for higher values of $A_{V}$, and their results at times of 0.1, 0.2, 0.5, 1 and 2~Myr.

 The first row of Fig.~\ref{fig:fd_n_16K_2.2e-17} shows models with $\zeta=2.2 \times 10^{-17}\:{\rm s}^{-1}$ and with $T=15\:$K (solid lines) and $16\:$K (dotted lines).
 The high sensitivity of CO depletion to this choice is clearly seen.
 Examining the three panels, if the goal is to match the black points, then we see that this is best done at earlier times ($\sim 0.1$ to 0.2~Myr), although the [HCO$^+$]/[CO] metric is hard to match for any of the models.
 If the goal is to match the grey points, then this can be done with 15~K models at ages of about 0.2 to 0.5~Myr, although the $\rm N_2H^+$ abundance can be difficult to match in the highest density sources.
-If the goal is to find the best later time ($\gtrsim 0.5~$Myr) solution, then it is easiest to do when allowing for some CO envelope contamination, i.e., fitting to grey points, and with the 15~K models.
+If the goal is to find the best later time ($\gtrsim 0.5~$Myr) solution, then it is easiest to do when allowing for some CO envelope contamination, that is fitting to grey points, and with the 15~K models.
 However, overall, in all of these three cases, there is no self-consistent single solution.